 Then, three weeks after his return, the FBI confirmed Gabby's body had been found in a Wyoming forest.

-Investigations have continued since, and on Tuesday the United States coronor declared that the 22-year-old had died as a result of strangulation, likely three to four weeks before the discovery of her body.
+The United States coronor declared that the 22-year-old had died as a result of strangulation, likely three to four weeks before the discovery of her body.

 Gabby Petito's last movements.